 All qualifying Events are to be played with a single-elimination format of a minimum of best of seven legs.

-Qualifying Events shall be seeded from the ProTour Order of Merit depending on the number of qualifying places with one seed per place available.
-Regional qualifying events may be seeded based on alternative criteria by prior agreement of the PDC with the relevant qualifying organiser.
+Tour Card Qualifying Events shall be seeded from the ProTour Order of Merit based on the OOM on the day of the Qualifier, depending on the number of qualifying places with one seed per place available.
+Other qualifying events may be seeded based on alternative criteria by prior agreement of the PDC with the relevant qualifying organiser.

-If a player withdraws from a European Tour Event due to personal or disciplinary reasons before the cut-off date for the Event, the next available non-qualified player from the ProTour Order of Merit will be invited to participate in the Event.
+If a player withdraws from a European Tour Event due to personal or disciplinary reasons after the cut-off date for the Event Entries and before the commencement of the Tour Card Holder Qualifier the next available non-qualified player from the ProTour Order of Merit as at the Entry deadline date will be invited to participate in the Event.
 In this instance, the players ranked below the unavailable player will all move up one place in the seedings, where appropriate.

-If one or more players withdraw from a European Tour Event due to personal or disciplinary reasons after the cut-off date for the Event, extra places shall be awarded to the Host Nation qualifying Event.
-In this instance, the players ranked below the unavailable player will all move up one place in the seedings, where appropriate unless the draw has already taken place, in which case the replacement player shall be entered in to the seed position in the draw but as an unseeded player.
+If one or more players withdraw from a European Tour Event due to personal or disciplinary reasons after the Tour Card Holder Qualifier for the Event, extra places shall be awarded to the Host Nation qualifying Event.
+In this instance, the players ranked below the unavailable player at the cut-off date will all move up one place in the seedings.
+If the draw has already taken place, no replacement player shall be named and a bye shall be awarded.

-4.5 There is no entry fee for players to enter ProTour Events, including Tour Card Holder qualifiers for European Tour Events.
+4.6 There is no entry fee for players to enter ProTour Events, including Tour Card Holder and Associate Member Qualifiers for European Tour Events.